apoapse1/Librum-for-Skyrim-VR/source/0_Home.rst

 .. raw:: html

-   <div align="center">"Certainly seems like I'll have to treat this like a new game rather than the skyrim I've come to know."</div>
+   <div align="center">"Certainly seems like I'll have to treat this like a new game<br>rather than the skyrim I've come to know."</div>

 .. raw:: html

-   <div align="center">"Rick Harrison from pawn stars is literally from Librum's Skyrim.
-[Sword worth 150 Septims] 'Best I can do is 10.'"</div>
+   <div align="center">"Rick Harrison from pawn stars is literally from Librum's Skyrim.<br>[Sword worth 150 Septims] 'Best I can do is 10.'"</div>

 .. raw:: html